pcotret/ctf-writeups/hexa-2023/side_quest/hes_back.md

 - Searched "Kermit great war" leads us to Kermit Roosevelt, Theodore's son.
 Nothing here...

-- " The third of his name": [Kermit Roosevelt III](https://en.wikipedia.org/wiki/Kermit_Roosevelt_III) is from the same family and an author.
+- "The third of his name": [Kermit Roosevelt III](https://en.wikipedia.org/wiki/Kermit_Roosevelt_III) is from the same family and an author.

 - His second novel, *Allegiance*, published in 2015, was a Harper Lee Prize finalist.